callmespring/callmespring.github.io/talk.md

 * Stat seminar at Fudan University, Shanghai, Aug.
 2020 (invited), [On Statistical Learning for Individualized Decision Making with Complex Data](./slides/slides22.pdf)

 * JMS, Philadelphia, PA, USA, Aug.
-2020 (invited), [Does the Markov Decision Process Fit the Ddata?
+2020, [Does the Markov Decision Process Fit the Ddata?
 Testing for the Markov Propery in Sequential Decision Making](./slides/slides.pdf)

 * EEE seminar at Imperial College London, London, Feb.
 2020 (invited), [On Statistical Learning for Individualized Decision Making with Complex Data](./slides/slides22.pdf)